D'banj

 Oladapo Daniel Oyebanjo (born 9 June 1980), known professionally as D'banj (/dəˈbændʒ/ də-BANJ), is a Nigerian singer, rapper, music executive, event host and television personality.
-Often regarded as one of the greatest African and Afrobeats artistes of all time, he signed with American rapper Kanye West's record label GOOD Music to release his 2012 single "Oliver Twist", an uptempo dance fusion of EDM and Afrobeats for which he became best known.
+Often regarded as one of the greatest African and Afrobeats artists of all time, he signed with American rapper Kanye West's record label GOOD Music to release his 2012 single "Oliver Twist", an uptempo dance fusion of EDM and Afrobeats for which he became best known.
 With record producer Don Jazzy, he co-founded the record label Mo' Hits Records.
 His stage name is a combination of his first name, Dapo, and his surname, Oyebanjo.

 Early life

 D'banj, also known as the Kokomaster or Bangalee, was born in Zaria, the northern part of Nigeria to a military officer father and a devoutly religious businesswoman mother from Shagamu in Ogun State.
-Dbanj has twins as siblings, Taiwo and Kehinde Oyebanjo.
+Dbanj has twins as siblings, Taiwo and Kehinde "Kayswitch" Oyebanjo.

 D'banj's parents hoped he would follow in his father's footsteps and join the military, but D'banj turned to music instead being introduced to the harmonica by his late older brother, Femi Oyebanjo, who died in a plane crash at the age of seventeen.

-D'banj's struggle for his parents' approval inspired his music, most notably on the album track, All Da Way, from his debut album.
+D'banj's struggle for his parents' approval inspired his music, most notably on the album track, "All Da Way", from his debut album No Long Thing.

 Work and music

+2000-2004: JJC and 419 Squad

+Before his recording debut, D'banj moved from Nigeria to the United Kingdom in 2001 to pursue music after studying mechanical engineering at Lagos State University.
+Prior to relocating, he recorded early material in Nigeria such as the OJB Jezreel-produced "Kiss Me Again" featuring rapper Ruggedman, which received limited airplay before his departure.
+After arriving in the UK, D'banj met JJC Skillz around June 2002 and became affiliated with Backbone Music, the label which JJC and 419 Squad operated.
+D'banj clarified that he was signed to Backbone Music, rather than being a formal member of JJC and the 419 Squad, although he toured extensively with the group due to their active UK performance schedule.
+During this period, D'banj gained performance experience by appearing at live shows with the 419 Squad across the UK.
+Don Jazzy was also signed to Backbone Music at the time and worked as a producer, including producing material for JJC and the group.
+In interviews, JJC has stated that he mentored both D'banj and Don Jazzy, provided accommodation, and facilitated their early exposure through live performances and media appearances.
+He has also claimed involvement in the development of D'banj's early songs and stage presentation.